-As a lifetime learner, I intend to pursue a Doctorate of Design in Cultural Preservation at LSU this Fall and combine my backgrounds in writing (especially poetry), performance, digital arts and humanities, 3D printing and scanning, and studio arts like painting and glassblowing.
+As a lifetime learner, I am pursuing a Doctorate of Design at LSU , where I develop a critical framework to explore new media that combines my backgrounds in writing (especially poetry), performance, digital arts and humanities, 3D printing and scanning, and studio arts like painting and glassblowing/sculpture.

 The Independent Image: Poetry & Film Techniques (Fall 2017, 2016, 2015)

 Professional and Creative Ekphrasis for Artists (Spring 2017, Spring & Fall 2016, 2014, Fall 2013, 2012)